 The Concurrent Degree Program is intended for superior students.
 Students can earn both a Bachelor of Science and either a Bachelor of Arts or a Bachelor of Fine Arts degree in about five years (ten semesters).
-After acceptance of their application, engineering students begin the dual-degree program in their second or third year.
-For more information about this option, students should attend a Dual Degree Information Meeting, held approximately once a month (http://as.cornell.edu/academics/opportunities/dual-
+In order to apply to the Concurrent Degree Program, Engineering students must be affiliated and have a 3.3 GPA.
+Engineering students begin the Concurrent Degree Program in their second or third year.
+For more information about this option, students should contact the Office of Internal Transfer and Concurrent Degrees.

 Exceptional students may be able to arrange (by petition) an accelerated program and finish in less than 10 semesters.
 Such a program may not rely on summer work or credits earned at community colleges.
 Students in the program may decide to complete only one degree, but it may be difficult to complete the requirements for either degree in four years because of the way their curriculum has been structured.

 The double Major makes it possible to study two allied engineering disciplines.
 A double Major generally requires nine semesters.